simseksevval/nlp-analysis-with-hugging-face/README.md

 # NLP Analysis with Hugging Face
-* This notebook includes NLP analysis codes with Transformers library which belongs to Hugging Face.
+* This notebook includes NLP analysis projects with Transformers library which belongs to Hugging Face.
 * The first four files are exercises.
 They include an understanding of:
    * pipelines
    * sentiment analysis